buildo/avenger/README.md

 /*
-  this implementation will never run the `Fetch` function unless no valid data is present in the Cache and use strict equality to compare input output when called */ const myQuery = queryStrict(fetchFunction, available);
+  this implementation will never run the `Fetch` function unless no valid data is present in the Cache and use strict equality to compare input/output when called */ const myQuery = queryStrict(fetchFunction, available);